-On Feb 22, the Ministery of Emergency Situations of the Republic of Armenia reported an avalanche accident in Kotayk Province on the slopes of Mt.
+On Feb 22, the Ministry of Emergency Situations of the Republic of Armenia reported an avalanche accident in Kotayk Province on the slopes of Mt.
 Teghenis 2851m.

-The call for a rescue was received by MES on 11:05am from a group of five French tourists ski touring on Mt.
-Teghenis in Aghveran resort valley.
-Francois-Xavier de Boismenu was the only victim of incident who was dug out by his team members, yet still remaining unconscious.
-The MES website says the military helicopter was at the place around 1:30pm however.
-Later the doctors reported the death of the victim on 3:40pm in the helicopter.
-4:25pm the body of the victim was transported to Yerevan by helicopter.
+The call for a rescue was received by MES on 11:05 am from a group of five French tourists who were ski-touring that day on Mt.
+Teghenis in Aghveran valley.
+Francois-Xavier de Boismenu was the only victim of the incident who was dug out by his team members, yet still remaining unconscious.
+The MES website says the military helicopter was at the place around 1:30pm, however.
+Later the doctors reported the death of the avalanche victim at 3:40 pm in the helicopter.
+At 4:25 pm the body of Francois-Xavier was transported to Yerevan by helicopter.

 It's very sad to state Francois-Xavier was the first skier victim killed by an avalanche ever in Armenia.
-We sympathize the family and friends of Francois-Xavier.
+We sympathize with the family and friends of Francois-Xavier.

 On February 23, the team from Up The Rocks, Karen Marutyan, Petr Majer and Mkhitar Mkhitaryan went on the place to investigate the details of the accident.

-We wanted to talk to French group members, but in the "Arturs Aghveran Resort" we were told that they have already set off to Yerevan for departing home.
-We also learned there, that the group was from 7 people, 5 of them went on the mountain that day.
+We wanted to talk to French group members, but in the "Arturs Aghveran Resort" we were told that they have already left for Yerevan for departing home.
+We also learned that the group was from 7 people, 5 of them went on the mountain that day.
 The group was assisted with a tour management guide, but not with a local mountain guide.
 The trip was managed by Voyage Armenia agency.